We Got It 4 Cheap: Track listing

-We Got It for Cheap Volume 3
+We Got It for Cheap, Vol. 3

-We Got It for Cheap: The Mixtape, Volume 03 was released as a free download through the Re-Up Records website on February 5, 2008.
+We Got It for Cheap: The Mixtape, Vol. 3 was released as a free download through the Re-Up Records website on February 5, 2008.
 Unlike the previous installments in the series, the mixtape was hosted by DJ Drama, with Re-Up Gang now being credited as the main artists on the front cover.